loot/loot.github.io/How-To-Report-Issues-Helpfully.md

 2. Run LOOT again to replicate the issue.
 3. Upload the `LOOTDebugLog.txt` and `CEFDebugLog.txt` files generated in the `%LOCALAPPDATA%\LOOT` folder.

-It's best to report the issue on the LOOT application's [issue tracker](https://github.com/loot/loot/issues/new), where you can upload the log files by attaching them to your report, but doing so requires a GitHub account.
+It's best to report the issue on the LOOT application's [issue tracker](https://github.com/loot/loot/issues/new), where you can upload the log files by attaching them to your report (drag 'n' drop them into the text box), but doing so requires a GitHub account.

 Otherwise, if the log is less than 512 KB, you can upload it to [Pastebin](http://pastebin.com/) without requiring an account.
 Otherwise, a service such as Dropbox, Google Drive, OneDrive, etc. can be used.
 Please don't use filesharing websites with countdown timers or captchas.